piranna/piranna.github.io/_posts/2020-04-15-Whats-re-start.md

 Android or iOS, not taking in account other platforms like web or Windows.
-This requires to search for alternatives that include support for the additional platforms or add them ourselves, or if possible, find alternatives written in vanilla Javascript and using the React Native standard components, that have the advantage of being more secure by running inside the Javascript virtual machine instead of executing platform native code.
+This requires to search for alternatives that include support for the additional platforms or add them ourselves, or if possible, find alternatives written in vanilla JavaScript and using the React Native standard components, that have the advantage of being more secure by running inside the JavaScript virtual machine instead of executing platform native code.
 In this aspect, the safest bet to solve these problems is to define the web platform as the "canonical" one and develop your project targeting it first.
-This platform don't also makes the development and debug cycle easier and faster (you can use your web browser to debug your app instead of an Android or iOS devices or an emulator), but also force you to find this "pure Javascript" components that will make you sure your project work on all the platforms.
+This platform don't also makes the development and debug cycle easier and faster (you can use your web browser to debug your app instead of an Android or iOS devices or an emulator), but also force you to find this "pure JavaScript" components that will make you sure your project work on all the platforms.

 ## Update process